 At some point, you may feel ready to start trading with real money.
-For many, this is part of the plan.
 But how should you start?

 - One trade at a time.
 Add a new trade when the first is successful.
 Manage each position until it closes with good profit before adding others.
 You want to build success on success.

 - Use only 1 or 2 contracts for each position, risking only a little on each trade.
 Do not close your positions until you have significant profit.

 - Keep in mind the "day trade" rule.
 Accounts under $25,000 cannot trade more than 3 turn-arounds (buy & sell) in five days.
 See your brokerage agreement.

 - Consider using commission-free ETFs for some trades.
 Ask your broker for a list or add them to your Scan.

 - Maintain a track of your commissions.
 Some multi-legged spreads such as Butterflies can eat up more commission than the actual cost of the trade.
 It costs money to close as well as open a trade, so typically you'll spend about $20 total to open and close just one contract.

 - Remember that real money trading and paper trading are not always the same.
 PaperMoney trades are based on price alone (splitting the bid/ask) but in a live account, you have both price (not necessarily mid-point) and availability (there may be nobody on the other side of the trade) to consider.
 Orders for 10 contracts may be only partly filled.
 You need to decide whether to keep the order or cancel the remainder, or call your broker for a manual fill.